 Those ranged from a news conference outside a courthouse in which Ventura declared he was seeking Mexican citizenship to escape the "Fascist States of America" to a book passage that described "an Army run by Christianist extremists" to another passage saying women had to expect some level of harassment on the street.

-During recess, someone at the courthouse "asked Ventura if he would show his tattoo.
+During a trial recess, someone at the courthouse "asked Ventura if he would show his tattoo.
 The former governor pushed aside his tie, undid two or three buttons and briefly opened his white dress shirt to reveal the tattoo on his chest.
 One of his lawyers pulled on his shoulder and Ventura turned away, closing the shirt."

 Winning defamation and libel cases in the United States is hard, because of our First Amendment rights.
 The Minneapolis Star-Tribune interviewed a few constitutional experts about the case.
 One academic called it "one of the most important First Amendment cases in recent Minnesota history."
 And how could he win?
 "He’s got to prove not only that the publication was false and harmed his reputation, but he has also got to prove that it was published with actual malice.”